-SC 109 General Physical Science I
+SC 109 ~General Physical Science I

-Prerequisite: EN 090, EN 099, MT 090, and MT 096 or minimum acceptable test scores for placement in college-level English and math.
+Prerequisite: MT 090 and MT 096 or minimum acceptable test scores for placement in college-level math or MT 121A or MT 123A or MT 124A or MT 128A.

 Laboratory Course: 3 hours in the classroom and 2 hours lab work each week.

 An introductory and conceptual study of basic physics and astronomy designed to increase one's awareness of the physical universe.
 The physics component focuses on mechanics, thermodynamics, waves, electricity, and magnetism.
 The astronomy component concerns the solar system and Milky Way galaxy, as well as the formation of the universe.
-This course is not designed for science majors.
-Note: This course is not a prerequisite for SC 110.
+This course is not intended for science majors.

-SC 110 General Physical Science II
+SC 110 ~General Physical Science II

-Prerequisite: EN 090, EN 099, MT 090, and MT 096 or minimum acceptable test scores for placement in college-level English and math.
+Prerequisite: MT 090 and MT 096 or minimum acceptable test scores for placement in college-level math or MT 121A or MT 123A or MT 124A or MT 128A.

 Laboratory Course: 3 hours in the classroom and 2 hours lab work each week.

 An introductory and conceptual study of basic chemistry and geology designed to increase one's awareness of the physical universe.
 The chemistry component focuses on atomic structure, the periodic table, chemical reactions, and inorganic and organic compounds.
 The geology component concerns rocks and minerals, geologic time, plate tectonics and the structure of the earth, with a special emphasis on local strata.
-This course is not designed for science majors.
-Note: This course is not a prerequisite for SC 109.
+This course is not intended for science majors.